-Only BasicScript macros can be recorded.
-The process below records a simple macro.
-Begin by selecting the BasicScript panel in window D by clicking on its tab (labeled <macro_name>.apm).
+Only C# and BasicScript macros can be recorded.
+The process below records a simple C# macro (the same applies for BasicScript macros).
+Begin by selecting the C# panel in window D by clicking on its tab (labeled <macro_name>.cs).
 If macro code already exists in this panel, it must be removed first.
 To do this, right click in the panel's programming area (white) and select New from the drop-down menu.
 If the existing code has not been saved since it was last modified, a window opens asking if the macro should be saved.
 Once you have answered the save macro question, the macro disappears from the programming area.
-Next, click on the Start Recording button () on the Contextual toolbar.
+Next, click on the Start Recording button (P) on the Contextual toolbar.
 Now perform the following steps:

 - a.
 Click on Close All from the Windows menu to close all the loaded images.
-This will assure that the first <New Image> created will be called Image 1. - b.
+This will ensure that the first <New Image> created will be called Image 1. - b.
 Load (open) the BloodCells_1.tif image. - c.
 Click on window D's Functions tab. - d.
-Select the function: Images→Utility→ExtractBand. - e.
+Select the function: Images → Utility → ExtractBand. - e.
 Set Input Image to: BloodCells_1. - f.
 Set Output Image to: <New Image> to avoid overwriting of the original BloodCells_1 image. - g.
 Set Band to: 0 to extract the red channel that corresponds to band 0 of the original RGB image. - h.
 Click Apply (Note name of resulting image is Image 1.) - i.
 Set Output Image to: <New Image>. - j.
 Set Band to: 1 to extract the green channel. - k.
-Click Apply (Note name of resulting image is, Image 2.)

-- 1. Select the function: Images→Arithmetic→Subtract. - m.
+Click Apply (Note name of resulting image is, Image 2.) - 1.
+Select the function: $Images \rightarrow Arithmetic \rightarrow Subtract$. - m.
 Set Input Image 1 to: Image 1 (result of step g). - n.
 Set Input Image 2 to: Image 2 (result of step j). - o.
 Set Output Image to: <New Image>. - p.
 Click Apply .
 (Note name of resulting image is, Image 3.) - q.
-Click on the BasicScript tab to switch to the macro code. - r.
+Click on the C# tab to switch to the macro code.

+r.
 Click on the Stop Recording button (44).

-Now, run the macro you just created by clicking on the Run button ().
+Now, run the macro you just created by clicking on the Run button (\blacktriangleright).